je-nunez/timing_Redis_queries_with_embedded_LUA/README.md

         <n> rows selected (0.01 sec)

-This embedded LUA into Redis is for this, answering to the client the value of a GET query in Redis:
+This embedded LUA into Redis is for this, answering to the client the value of a GET query in Redis, `plus the delay it took inside Redis`:

     <VALUE> (took in Redis server-side 68 microseconds)